How Long Do Steroids Stay in Your System?

 Common Side Effects of Steroids You Should Know About

-• Weight gain due to fluid retention
+• Rapid weight gain from fluid retention

 • High blood pressure

-• Decreased bone density with long-term use
+• Bone loss with long-term use

-• Increased risk of infections and allergic reactions
+• Increased infection risk

 Concerned About Steroid Withdrawal?
 Professional care is just a call away.